rodrigokamada/angular-bootstrap/README.md

 Application example built with [Angular 12](https://angular.io/) and adding the Bootstrap CSS framework using the [bootstrap](https://www.npmjs.com/package/bootstrap) and [@ng-bootstrap/ng-bootstrap](https://www.npmjs.com/package/@ng-bootstrap/ng-bootstrap) libraries.

-This post was made on my [blog](https://rodrigo.kamada.com.br/blog/adicionando-o-framework-de-css-bootstrap-em-uma-aplicacao-angular) in portuguese and on the [DEV Community](https://dev.to/rodrigokamada/adding-the-bootstrap-css-framework-to-an-angular-application-2k40).
+This tutorial was posted on my [blog](https://rodrigo.kamada.com.br/blog/adicionando-o-framework-de-css-bootstrap-em-uma-aplicacao-angular) in portuguese and on the [DEV Community](https://dev.to/rodrigokamada/adding-the-bootstrap-css-framework-to-an-angular-application-2k40) in english.